makersacademy/takeaway-challenge/README.md

 > matches the sum of the various dishes in my order

 For this user-story, I ran the string through a method that formatted the text to a split up array.
 From here, I pushed the formatted array through a method that calculates the actual cost, then did a check on what the customer thought their food was going to cost.
 Then, a simple error is thrown if there is anything different between the two.

+> As a customer
+> So that I am reassured that my order will be
+> delivered on time
+> I would like to receive a text such as "Thank you!
+> Your order was placed and will be delivered before 18:52"
+> after I have ordered

+This was a relatively easy implementation - my approach was to set up an account with Twilio, add the gem files, change the api key and auth token.
+Get a number that sends sms and input my number as a test.

+The biggest challenge was figuring out if i should rspec this class - i ultimately decided against it as i was unable to test it in any meaningful way without sending messages to myself constantly!

+Once i got everything working, I removed the sensitive information from the delivery class - this can be readded in future if there is the need.